palinka/time_at_enklave/README.md

 # Run program
 ./time_at_enklave

+# Render the documentation
+# Output is written to doc/
+# Requireds installed doxygen and optional graphviz
+doxygen
 ```

 The program will use some test-files contained in 'tests/data/' by default.
 However, just pass a folder to another location like this: